 - Provide opportunities for pictures with “I gave…” or “(Institution Name) changed my life by…” kinds of messages that can be personalized.
 Get your mascot involved.
 Encourage the sharing of pictures on Social Media with your hashtag.

-- Take your own videos and pictures to use in your office’s social media posts and thank yous.
+- Take your own videos and pictures to use in your office’s social media posts and thank yous this giving season.
 In places where there’s a lot of activity, get a lot of people to just look at a camera and say “thank you”, “because of you…”, have other say things like “I have a scholarship”, a team say “we get to go to ____ (destination)” or “we get new ___ (equipment/supplies)”, “I get to build a…(racecar, solar house, etc)”, “I’m the first person in my family to go to college”, “I’m going to be a…(doctor, engineer, dancer, actor, psychologist, etc)”.
 You can use this in a thank you video for later stewardship or as promotional material for next year’s big day.

 - Drawings for prizes for people that have given and/or people that have shared via social media.